rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 The process proved to be robust and consistent to be run again and again, in part or in full until we resolved all incompatibility issues.

-## Step 4: Global replace
+## Step 4: *global replace*

 By this time in the process, we had all necessary mirror and proxy objects generated and applied by AZPM utility.
 The actual replacing of the names was also [fully automated](https://github.com/rimutaka/onprem2az-elastic-query#replace) using a single command line in PowerShell.

 ```powershell
 azpm.exe replace -t ext_{1}__{2} -g C:\migration-repo\cross-db-exec-grep-4v.txt
 ```
-where `ext_{1}__{2}` is the renaming template and `cross-db-exec-grep-4v.txt` is a sanitised GREP output file from the previous steps.
+where `ext_{1}__{2}` is the renaming template and `cross-db-exec-grep-4v.txt` is a sanitised GREP output file from the previous step.

-The utility goes through every line in the GREP output file and modifies the original names according to the template like in this example:
+AZPM utility goes through every line in the GREP output file and modifies the original names in the referenced *.sql* file according to the template, like in this example:
 ```sql
 exec PBL_Location.dbo.sp_RemoveObjectLocation @ObjectLocationId, @ChannelId
 exec ext__PBL_Location__sp_RemoveObjectLocation @ObjectLocationId,@ChannelId
 ```

-All modified files can be applied using auto-generated PowerShell scripts similar to this one:
+All modified *.sql* files can be applied using auto-generated PowerShell scripts similar to this one:

 ```powershell
 sqlcmd -b -S "."  -d central -i "dbo.sp_InsertPasta.StoredProcedure.sql"
 if ($LASTEXITCODE -ne 0) {git reset "dbo.sp_InsertPasta.StoredProcedure.sql"}
 ```

-## Step 5: Exporting for Azure SQL
+## Step 5: *exporting for Azure SQL*

 The [export process](https://docs.microsoft.com/en-us/sql/tools/sqlpackage#export-parameters-and-properties) is simple enough and fits into a single PowerShell line:
 ```powershell
 sqlpackage.exe /Action:Export /ssn:127.0.0.1 /su:sa /sp:$pwd /sdn:$db /tf:$fileName #/d:True
 ```
+Successfully exported *.bacpac* files can be uploaded to Azure SQL for testing.

-We used a slightly longer script to export multiple DBs at once.
+We used a slightly longer script to export *.bacpac* files for multiple DBs at once.
 ```powershell
 <# .DESCRIPTION
 This script exports .bacpack files for importing into AZ SQL DB